Nationality Rooms: Chinese

+The idea for a Chinese classroom was brought forth by Chinese international students in 1929, who collaborated with local Chinese faculty, the leaders of Pittsburgh Chinatown, and the government of the Republic of China to secure funding to construct the classroom.
+Inaugural Treasurer Nellie Yot, the wife of then Chinatown "Mayor" Willie Yot, went door-to-door in Chicago, Cleveland, and Boston to raise additional funds in the mid-late 1930s.
 The Chinese Classroom is inspired by the design of a palace hall in Beijing's Forbidden City and is dedicated to the memory of Confucius and his democratic ideal of classless education.
 The teacher and students sit at the same level around a moon-shaped teakwood table.
 The professor's chair is carved with the admonition to "Teach by inspiring gradually and steadily".
 A slate portrait of Confucius is present that is patterned after one in the Confucian temple at his birthplace of Qufu in Shandong Province.
 Above the red lacquered door, Chinese characters are carved into the stone lintel that proclaim that "Humility of mind goes with loftiness of character."
 Stone lions flank the entrance before carvings of the plum blossom, the national flower of China.
 The ceiling contains a coiling golden five-clawed imperial dragon surrounded by clouds denoting nature's energy and freedom.
 Painted squares portray dragons guarding the pearl of wisdom and the phoenix with the motan flower, a symbol of cultural wealth.
 The opened blackboard doors reveal painted renditions of the babao, or Eight Treasures, popular in Chinese art.
 On the base below is a carved version of the Bagua which consists of eight trigrams surrounding the circular Yin and Yang.
 Windows consist of frosted glass with stylized cames.